AWikia/HoodWiki-tunic/README.md

+*Starting from 17/4//2022, this project will no longer be maintained because the main DB trasmitter of that project died.
+See [Evelution](https://github.com/AWikia/SkinEvelution) for a related project*

 # Description
 A lightweight Monobook skin with no sidebar, the sidebar links are given at the bottom of the page instead.
 Based on retired skin Chick.